David Vitek

 David Vitek is an Australian entrepreneur.
-He is the co-founder and chief executive officer of hipages Group, a lead generation and online directory service connecting consumers to tradesmen.
+He is the co-founder of hipages Group, a lead generation and online directory service connecting consumers to tradesmen.
 Vitek founded hipages with childhood friend, Roby Sharon-Zipser in 2004.
 The company started as Viteknologies, an online directory with a focus on natural therapies.
 The founders decided to expand and change the primary focus to tradesmen as well as natural therapies and pet services.
-As CEO, Vitek has grown the directory to record more than 40,000 businesses registered covering over 1,200 categories with 75,000 written recommendations from homeowners, making hipages one of Australia's largest on-demand home services marketplace and leading sites for finding local tradespeople.
+As CEO, Vitek grew the directory to record more than 40,000 businesses registered covering over 1,200 categories with 75,000 written recommendations from homeowners, making hipages one of Australia's largest on-demand home services marketplace and leading sites for finding local tradespeople.
 Vitek previously worked for a startup company called Report Control, and then later he was an engineer at IBM.

 Vitek resigned as CEO in 2019, after hipages posted losses of $13 million, up from $8.5 million the year before.
 In 2020 Vitek started a new venture: Kidsbook - a booking platform for kids activities.